 (D) MCO guidelines may not be more restrictive for a non-panel provider than for an MCO panel provider.
 An MCO may not create a procedure that restricts an employee's option to change providers.

-(E) Except as provided in paragraph (D) of rule 4123-6-04.6 of the Administrative Code, an MCO shall provide medical management and return to work management services for the life of a claim, as long as the employer remains assigned to the MCO, regardless of the date of injury of the claim.
+(E) An MCO shall provide medical management and return to work management services for the life of a claim, as long as the employer remains assigned to the MCO, regardless of the date of injury of the claim.
 In cases where an employee has multiple claims with different employers, each claim shall remain with the associated employer and shall be managed by that employer's current MCO.

 (F) Either the MCO or the bureau may schedule an independent medical examination (IME) of the claimant to assist in the alternative dispute resolution (ADR) process under rule 4123-6-16 of the Administrative Code.